Consensys/doc.teku/docs/reference/cli/index.md

 The default is `true`.

 Normally, at sync, Teku requests all deposit logs from the execution layer up to the head.
-At each startup, Teku loads all deposits from the disk and replays them to recreate the merkle tree.
+At each startup, Teku loads all deposits from the disk and replays them to recreate the Merkle tree.
 Both operations consume peer resources and delay node availability on restart.
 The feature enabled by this option dramatically decreases the time of both operations by bundling deposit tree snapshots in the Teku distribution for all major networks (Mainnet, Gnosis, Holesky,